Our grocery budget is higher than anyone’s I know.

 We have different priorities for sure and food is high on the list.
 We don’t cut corners.
 We like all-natural and homemade.
 We like to cook and eat together.
 I’m home with the kids seven days a week and we all eat three meals a day together.
 Aaron joins us after work each night for weekday dinners and helps cook meals on weekends.
 My kids are turning into great bakers and cooks!

-I’m not into couponing and most of the items I regularly buy aren’t in regular coupon circulars anyway.
+I’m not realy into couponing and most of the items I regularly buy aren’t in regular mailed coupon circulars anyway.

 I want to be a good steward of our financial resources and I want to teach my kids about budgeting and being good stewards as well.
 It’s a constant balance between spending more on the better quality and healthier options and trying to save money where it counts.

 I primarily shop at Kroger since that’s our closest grocery store.
-I really like Meijer, but there are only a few in our area that I occasionally shop at.
+I really like Meijer, but there are only a few in our area that I occasionally shop at because it’s not really convenient.
 I buy several things at our base commissary each month, like bacon, sausage, and cat litter – because they’re remarkably cheaper and tax-free.
-We buy all our meats at a local butcher shop.
-I occasionally shop at our local Walmart.
-I shop at Costco every few months to stock up on a few items.
-I buy cat food and wild bird seed at Chewy because it saves me time and money and I don’t have to lift the bags except to drag them into my house.
+We buy most of our meats at a local butcher shop.
+I occasionally shop at our local Walmart, mostly for birdseed.
+I shop at Costco every few months to stock up on a few items that are only found there.
+I buy cat food at Chewy because it saves me time and money.

-I shop online for lots so I don’t have to interact with too many people.
+I shop online for lots so I don’t interact with too many people.
 I also like self-checkout when I can!
 The site to store shipping option is my fave.

 Shopping isn’t entertainment for me.
 I don’t like browsing or window shopping.